Anonymous-cat1/Update-File/README.md

 # Security note

-This will allow any Turbowarp project unrestricted access any file you specify, which means it could modify, delete, or inject something into a file without you even knowing about it!
+This allows any Turbowarp project unrestricted access any file you specify, which means it could modify, delete, or inject code into a file without your consent
 Never allow access to files that you care about to a project you're not familiar with.

 # Browser support